aantropov/sailor/README.md

 ```

 ## <a name="AssetManagement"></a> Asset Management

-The idea under `Sailor's` `AssetManagement` is similar to `Unity's` approach.
-For each asset, game engine generates `.asset` meta file under the same folder, which stores detailed information about the asset, how the asset should be imported, id, import time and other parameters.
+`Sailor`'s asset management system draws inspiration from `Unity`'s approach.
+For each asset, the game engine generates a `.asset` metafile in the same directory.
+This file stores detailed information about the asset, including how it should be imported, its unique identifier (UID), import time, and other relevant parameters.

-The engine handles timestamps of files in meta, and uses them to find outdated assets.
-The game engine API operates with unique ids `UIDs` which are generated during asset import and stored in the '.asset' files.
+The engine manages file timestamps in metafiles and uses these to detect outdated assets.
+The game engine API operates with UIDs, which are generated during asset import and stored in the '.asset' files.

 ### <a name="AssetInfo"></a> AssetInfo and AssetFile

-`AssetInfo` class is a base class of meta information which stores just `UID`, timestamps and asset filename.
+The `AssetInfo` class serves as a base for storing metadata such as the UID, timestamps, and the asset filename.
+Instances of `AssetInfo` are serialized/deserialized into a human-readable `Yaml` format.
-`AssetInfo` instances are serialized/deserialized to `Yaml` format which is chosen by its human readability.

-Each asset type (model, texture, render config, material, shader and others) has derived meta, which 'extends' the base POD class with extra properties,
-`ModelAssetInfo`, `TextureAssetInfo`, `MaterialAssetInfo` and others.
+Each type of asset (e.g., model, texture, render config, material, shader) has its own derived meta class that extends the base POD class with extra properties.
+Examples include `ModelAssetInfo`, `TextureAssetInfo`, `MaterialAssetInfo`, and more.

 ### <a name="AssetImporters"></a> Asset Importers

-`AssetRegistry` is a main submodule which contains scan functionality, handles the asset infos library and registers/unregisters `AssetInfoHandlers`.
-`IAssetInfoHandler` is an interface which provides callbacks for basic asset importers logic, such as dispatcherization by extension during asset importing/loading.
-`IAssetInfoHandlerListener` is an interface which provides callbacks for resolving outdated assets.
+The `AssetRegistry` submodule handles scanning, manages the asset info library, and registers/unregisters `AssetInfoHandlers`.
+The `IAssetInfoHandler` interface provides callbacks for fundamental asset importer logic, like dispatching by extension during asset importing/loading.
+The `IAssetInfoHandlerListener` interface provides callbacks for resolving outdated assets.

-`ModelImporter`, `TextureImporter`, `MaterialImporter` and others are submodules with loading logic, also these instances handle the loaded assets and prevent them from being destructed.
-There is no basic class for importers, but all of them follows the general approach:
+Asset importers, such as `ModelImporter`, `TextureImporter`, and `MaterialImporter`, contain loading logic.
+These instances manage loaded assets and prevent their destruction.
+While there's no base class for importers, they all follow a common pattern:

-- They have async loading method `Tasks::TaskPtr<bool> AssetImporter::LoadAsset(UID uid, AssetPtr& outAsset);`
+- Each has an asynchronous loading method: `Tasks::TaskPtr<bool> AssetImporter::LoadAsset(UID uid, AssetPtr& outAsset);`
-- They have instant loading method `bool AssetImporter::LoadAsset_Immediate(UID uid, AssetPtr& outAsset);`
+- Each has an immediate loading method: `bool AssetImporter::LoadAsset_Immediate(UID uid, AssetPtr& outAsset);`
-- They contain `ObjectAllocator`, which handle all assets of the same type in one place.
+- Each contains an `ObjectAllocator`, which handles all assets of the same type in one place.
-- They resolve loading promises and hot reload logic.
+- Each resolves loading promises and hot reload logic.

-This code loads `Sponza.obj` model asynchroniously, while the 'contract' returns a valid `ObjectPtr` instance immediately.
+The following code snippet illustrates the asynchronous loading of the `Sponza.obj` model.
+Note that the 'contract' returns a valid `ObjectPtr` instance immediately.

 ```
 ModelPtr pModel = nullptr;
 if (auto modelUID = App::GetSubmodule<AssetRegistry>()->GetAssetInfoPtr<ModelAssetInfoPtr>("Models/Sponza/sponza.obj"))